Custom Made Medical Devices

-Custom Made Medical Device CE Marking
+Custom Made Device

 Custom made medical devices (CMD) means any device specifically made in accordance with a written prescription of any person authorised by national law by virtue of that person’s professional qualifications which gives, under that person’s responsibility, specific design characteristics, and is intended for the sole use of a particular patient exclusively to meet their individual conditions and needs.